Table of contents

 Head First HTML and CSS: A Learner’s Guide to Creating Standards-Based Web Pages covers many of the most important do’s and don’ts of web design.
 It introduces key HTML and CSS concepts to help you understand and define your website’s main structure and visual layout.
 It starts slow, but the chapters get increasingly technical.
 Head First HTML and CSS is a great resource that avoids jargon and follows a visual learning approach.

-Man web development books are text-heavy, but Head First HTML and CSS use graphics and diagrams throughout.
+Web development books sure are text-heavy, but Head First HTML and CSS use graphics and diagrams throughout.
 It contains helpful sections that answer your most basic questions about the web and HTML.
 Exercises at the end of each chapter also help you solidify your understanding.
 This book is a great place to start if you are just starting out and want to understand the web from the ground up.

 HTML5 and CSS3 All-in-One For Dummies